Skip to content

 Planing even earlier than with the 137 will be difficult - because "the big one" is a real light wind machine.
 Of course, the board is less compact than the 115 and 125 due to its size, but thanks to 2 cm less length, the sporty feel still comes into its own.

-If the others can't get going because the wind is too light, there's a good chance that the 137 will fly over the water.
+If the others can't get going because the wind is too weak, there's a good chance that the 137 will fly over the water.
 This is exactly what the 137 is made for and for riders who weigh a little more.
-If the wind is just enough, you can glide off and as soon as you get on the gust device, the board becomes really fast.
-With a width of 82 cm, it's easy to set up on the edge - lean back with the correct trim, push against the fin and off you go.
+If the wind is just enough, you can glide off and as soon as you get into the gust, the board becomes really fast.
+With a width of 82 cm, standing on the edge is quite easy - lean back with the correct trim, push against the fin and off you go.

 The board is elegant, lively and easy to control up to the medium wind range, i.e. with sails up to 7.5 square meters.
 You get really fast and can devote yourself to jibes.